Mennonites: Proselytism

+Church of God in Christ, Mennonite which prints religious tracts in the US and distributes them worldwide, claiming to publish and distribut tracts in 59 languages in 149 countries.
+The Canadian branch spent C$745,772 on foreign activities in 2022.
+In some cases unwanted leaflets are distributed in, for example, a predominantly Muslim country, causing alarm.

 In popular culture

 Mennonites have been portrayed in many areas of popular culture, especially literature, film, and television.
-Notable novels about or written by Mennonites include A Complicated Kindness by Miriam Toews, Peace Shall Destroy Many by Rudy Wiebe, The Salvation of Yasch Siemens by Armin Wiebe, A Year of Lesser by David Bergen, A Dream of a Woman by Casey Plett, and Once Removed by Andrew Unger.
+Notable novels about or written by Mennonites include A Complicated Kindness by Miriam Toews, Peace Shall Destroy Many by Rudy Wiebe, The Salvation of Yasch Siemens by Armin Wiebe, The Russlander by Sandra Birdsell, A Year of Lesser by David Bergen, A Dream of a Woman by Casey Plett, and Once Removed by Andrew Unger.
 Rhoda Janzen's memoir Mennonite in a Little Black Dress was a best-seller.
-In 1975 Victor Davies composed the Mennonite Piano Concerto and in, 1977, composer Glenn Gould featured Manitoba Mennonites in his experimental radio documentary The Quiet in the Land, part three of his Solitude Trilogy.
+In 1975 Victor Davies composed the Mennonite Piano Concerto and in 1977 composer Glenn Gould featured Manitoba Mennonites in his experimental radio documentary The Quiet in the Land, part three of his Solitude Trilogy.
 In the 1990s, photographer Larry Towell documented the lives of Canadian and Mexican Mennonites, subsequently published in a volume by Phaidon Press.
 In 2007, Mexican director Carlos Reygadas directed Silent Light, the first ever feature film in the Russian Mennonite dialect of Plautdietsch.
-Other films depicting Mennonites include I Propose We Never See Each Other Again After Tonight, as well as All My Puny Sorrows and Women Talking, both based on Miriam Toews novels.
+Other films depicting Mennonites include I Propose We Never See Each Other Again After Tonight, as well as All My Puny Sorrows and the Oscar-winning Women Talking, both based on Miriam Toews novels.
 Mennonites have also been depicted on television, including the show Pure, and in episodes of Schitt's Creek, Letterkenny and The Simpsons, which was created by Matt Groening, himself of Russian Mennonite descent.
-Andrew Unger's satirical news website The Daily Bonnet pokes fun at Mennonite culture and traditions.
+Andrew Unger's satirical news website The Unger Review (formerly called The Daily Bonnet) pokes fun at Mennonite culture and traditions.